The History of San Francisco Law School

 San Francisco Law School rose from the rubble of the 1906 earthquake and fire to establish itself as the first evening law school in the western United States.
 Incorporated in 1909, San Francisco Law School has been housed in its present campus at 20 Haight Street since 1968.

-In addition, San Francisco Law School's graduates include many renowned California attorneys who have distinguished themselves in private practice, as well as in public service as district attorneys and public defenders.
+In addition, San Francisco Law School's graduates include many renowned California attorneys who have distinguished themselves in private practice as well as in public service as district attorneys and public defenders.

-History of the San Diego Branch
+History of San Diego Law School

-The San Francisco Law School also has a fully accredited branch campus in San Diego.
-Poised to build on a tradition of more than 100 years of legal education, the San Diego branch is ready to write its own chapter.
+As a fully accredited branch campus of San Francisco Law School, San Diego Law School is in the process of building on a tradition of more than 100 years of legal education.
+San Francisco Law School rose from the 1906 earthquake and fire to serve the business and opportunity populations of San Francisco.
+San Diego Law School is ready to write its own chapter.